 FOR FOOD, FASHION AND TRAVEL

-Combines passions for food, fashion and travel collide in the creative melting pot of the Treloar-Cornish household.
+Combine your passion for food, fashion and travel collide in the creative and stylish melting pot of the Treloar-Cornish household.

 Tiffany Treloar practically grew up in the workroom of her mother, luminary Australian fashion designer Prue Acton.
 From as early as she can remember, Tiffany loved playing with fabrics and trims.
 Fashion, it seemed, was in her blood, as her father, Mike Treloar, was also a menswear designer.